cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 2. `SELECT` you data as you would do normally.

-   AcraServer decrypts database responses automatically and AcraConnector ensures that decrypted data stays secure until your application receives it.
+   AcraServer decrypts database responses automatically and AcraConnector ensures that decrypted data remains encrypted until your application receives it.

 > Note for PostgreSQL: In the current layout, you aren't required to use SSL when trying to connect to the database.
 Transport protection for sensitive (decrypted) data is provided between AcraServer and AcraConnector via [Secure Session]({{<ref "themis/crypto-theory/cryptosystems/secure-session.md" >}}).
 However, you can setup using SSL connection, too.